josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🍿_Historical_Democratic_Actions/reputation_after_revelation_full.md

 # ⚖️ Reputation After Revelation — How Institutions Should Handle Safeguarding in a Post-2022 World
+**First created:** 2025-11-12 | **Last updated:** 2025-11-13
+*"The old world is dying, and the new world struggles to be born: now is the time of monsters."*

+> *Antonio Gramsci, whilst imprisoned by a fascist state.*

+---

 ## 🛰️ Orientation
 The old “hide, minimise, contain” model no longer protects institutions.